uber1geek/Pyend/README.md

 # Pyend
-Pyend is a simple commenting system build on Python Flask.
+Pyend is a simple commenting system built on Python Flask.

 I decided to name this WIP project "Pyend" which is a Kashmiri word for a shop front and that is where most typical and sterotypical discussions take place.